 Convert to union…

-This workaround allows you to connect once, VS connecting to all the different google sheet workbooks.
+This workaround allows you to connect once, to all sheets similarly named (using wild cards) VS connecting to all the different google sheet workbooks.
 This allows you to remove many data sources and transition into one data source.

 Tableau offers a feature to union more than one google sheet together, which enables users to quickly build large cloud data storages on Tableau public, or internally.